adrisan0/house/README.md

 path.
 Salary growth switches to the new trajectory from that year onward.
 A savings curve editor lets you adjust the saving rate for each projection year using a set of vertical sliders, similar to an audio equalizer.
+These sliders now resize automatically when the "Years until purchase" value changes.

 ## Professional Tools & Libraries